IE Campaign Planning

 It’s 2019, so by now you’re probably well aware that television extends beyond traditional broadcast and that your independent expenditure campaign’s paid media plan probably should as well.
 But what is the difference between all these different video buying terms and which tactic is the best for your campaign?
 We’re here to break it down for you.

-While we’ve given tips on how to run independent expenditure campaigns in the past, we wanted to answer some basic independent expenditure frequently asked questions (FAQs).
-From simply defining what an independent expenditure is to discussing contribution limits, this article aims to provide background and clarity on IEs and how they work.
+We wanted to answer some basic independent expenditure frequently asked questions (FAQs).
+From simply defining what an independent expenditure (aka IE) is to discussing contribution limits, this article aims to provide background and clarity on IEs and how they work.

 Independent expenditure mail on a wooden table